Enum Element

 Decoded the integer value in the CountTree element type, returns 1 for everything else.

-nothing to the parent count tree.
+suppress the parent count contribution.

 NotSummed delegates to its inner — counts still propagate.